LandRegistry/land-registry-elements/README.md

 - Why does the indexPolygon come out with all the LeafletJS specific stuff?
 Shouldn't that be in the frontend and not in the data?
 - Where do feedback links go?
 - Get price paid into the land-registry-elements demos?
-- caution title "what you will get" text needs updating in the demo
-- detail/summary elements inside warning panels look funny because of the overflow hidden on the inner container
-- Sort out any duplications in ie.js and polyfills.js
 - Minify css
 - Check to see whether gzip is enabled on production
 - Remove all references to breadcrumbs in server.py
 - Aria roles on the split detail component
-- Translate "Current language" and "Switch to" pieces of hidden text in the language switcher
 - Rename DRV components to something else once the final service name has been chosen?
 - Can register_assets in digital-register-frontend/service/static/__init__.py be simplified and the file copy steps be removed?
 Ideally get the assets into the images folder?
 - Get hold of accessibility testing results and see if anything there is fixable